adachille/parkinsons-detector/README.md

 One strategy for early detection of PD is speech pattern recognition.
 PD vocal dysfunction may be identified 5 years before traditional diagnoses by changes including, reduced volume and tongue flexibility, narrow pitch range, and long pauses [3].
 In this project, we used various speech-related data sets to classify and predict PD disease severity.

 ## Data Description
+The aim of this project is to predict Parkinson's presence, and disease severity.
+The Unified Parkinson Disease Rating Scale (UPDRS) is a rating tool used to understand the course of PD in patients.
+The UPDRS scale is used for determining treatment strategies and for PD clinical research purposes.
+The scale includes ratings for PD symptoms falling and is comprised of 6 parts:
+1. Mentation, Behavior, and Mood
+2. Activities of Daily Living
+3. Motor Examination
+4. Complications of Therapy
+5. Modified Hoehn and Yahr Scale
+6. Schwab and England Activities of Daily Living Scale

+UPDRS scores range from 0 to 199, with 199 representing the greatest disease severity, or total disability [4].

 ### [Disease Classification (DC) Dataset](https://archive.ics.uci.edu/ml/datasets/Parkinson%27s+Disease+Classification#)
 The data used in this study were gathered from 188 patients with Parkinsons and 64 healthy individuals.
 Researchers recorded the participants sustaining the phonation of the vowel /a/ for three repetitions.